 What’s your personality type?
 Knowing your type can help you leverage your natural strengths.
 Take the free test from our partner Personality Hacker.

-Being With a Fellow Introvert
+When an Introvert Dates a Fellow Introvert

 Your partner will “get” you.
 Of course, there will be things that you and your introverted partner don’t see eye-to-eye on, but for the most part, another introvert will more easily understand you and your needs.
 “Another introvert fully understands your need for quiet time to recharge and will likely join you in companionable silence—or not take it personally if you need alone time,” Dembling says.